Device-Independent Quantum Key Distribution with Random Key Basis: Introduction

-The basic task of DIQKD~\cite{pironio,acin2007device} is to distribute a pair of identical secret keys between two users, called Alice and Bob, who are embedded in an untrusted network.
+The basic task of DIQKD~\cite{mayers1998quantum,pironio,acin2007device,barrett2005no,reichardt2013classical} is to distribute a pair of identical secret keys between two users, called Alice and Bob, who are embedded in an untrusted network.
 To help them in their task, Alice and Bob are each given a measurement device, which they use to perform random measurements on a sequence of entangled systems provided by an adversary called Eve (see Fig.~\ref{fig:boxes}).
 The main advantage of DIQKD is that the measurement devices need not be characterised---Alice and Bob only need to verify that the input-output statistics of the devices violate a CHSH Bell inequality~\cite{clauser1969proposed,Bell1964}.
 As such, DIQKD represents the pinnacle of cryptography in terms of the number of assumptions required.
-More specifically, it only asks that (1) the users each hold a trusted source of local randomness, (2) their laboratories are well isolated, (3) they use trusted algorithms for processing their measurement data, and that (4) quantum theory is correct.
-Given these basic assumptions (which are in fact standard assumptions in cryptography), one can then show that DIQKD is information-theoretically secure~\cite{pironio, vazirani2019fully,arnon2019simple}.
+More specifically, it only asks that (1) the users each hold a trusted source of local randomness, (2) their laboratories are well isolated, (3) they use trusted algorithms for processing their measurement data, (4) if the devices are reused for multiple instances of the protocol, the outputs in later instances do not leak information about earlier outputs, (5) they possess sufficient pre-shared keys to implement information-theoretically secure authenticated (public) channels, and that (6) quantum theory is correct.
+Given these basic assumptions (which are in fact standard assumptions in cryptography), one can then show that DIQKD is information-theoretically secure~\cite{miller2016robust,vazirani2019fully,arnon2019simple}.
+We note that assumption (4) is needed to address issues with protocol composition~\cite{PR21} and memory attacks~\cite{barrett2013memory}, because information-theoretic security may be violated if the protocol's public communication leaks some information about the private data from earlier instances.

 The practical implementation of DIQKD, however, remains a major scientific challenge.
 This is mainly due to the need to have extremely good channel parameters (i.e., high Bell violation and low bit error rate), which in practice requires ultra-low-noise setups with very high detection efficiencies; though in recent years the gap between the theory and practice has been significantly reduced owing to more powerful proof techniques~~\cite{vazirani2014robust,vazirani2019fully,arnon2019simple} and the demonstrations of loophole-free Bell experiments~\cite{Hensen2015,Giustina2015,Shalm2015,Rosenfeld2017}.
 The present gap is best illustrated by Murta et al.~\cite{Murta2018}, whose feasibility study showed that current loophole-free Bell experiments are just short of generating positive key rates assuming the original DIQKD protocol~\cite{pironio,acin2007device} (see the dashed line in Fig.~\ref{fig:rates}).